Where are you located? Rosewater is located at 2915 NE Broadway St. in Portland, Oregon

 Is there parking available?
 There is parking available on the main street as well as in the neighborhood behind/around the shop

 What is your preferred method of payment?
-I accept payment in the form of cash, Cash App, or through Venmo.
-I no longer take card.
+I accept payment in the form of cash, Paypal, Cash App, or through Venmo.
+I no longer take cards.

 What is your tattoo rate?
-I am currently booking small sessions for $250 (one and half hours) or half day sessions for $500 (three hours).
-If your project does not fill the entirety of the reserved time slot you will simply be charged my hourly rate of $180.
+I am currently booking small sessions for $350 (one and half hours) which is my minimum, and half day sessions for $675 (three hours).
+If your project does not fill the entirety of the reserved time slot you will simply be charged my hourly rate of $225.

 What is your deposit policy?